tokenized/tokenized-sdk-example-react/README.md

 [React Query `QueryClient` object](https://react-query.tanstack.com/reference/QueryClient) that manages the API data cache for the current user session.
 Use to observe query data and perform mutations.

+<a name="TokenizedApi+reloadAll"></a>

+#### tokenizedApi.reloadAll()

+Reloads all model data from the back end, automatically updating any active queries bound to UI.
+This should only be used in exceptional circumstances, for example when you know an external event has modified the current account and you want to show the change immediately.
+All operations performed through the SDK will efficiently update just the necessary queries for you: don’t call `reloadAll` since it will unnecessarily throw away valid data.

 <a name="external_zxcvbn"></a>